xsy2024/BIMSA_YauYauNetwork/README.md

 - [Example](#example)

   ## Introduction
-Yau-Yau filtering algorithm is designed to solve the problem of a filtering system of the form:
+Yau-Yau filtering algorithm is designed to solve the problem of a filtering system of the form$a$:

 '''math